The Dangers of Drinking and Swimming Cold Water

 Be Prepared

-• Always wear a proper personal flotation device (PFD) or life jackets and know how to use them.
+• Always wear a proper personal flotation device (PFD) or life jacket and know how to use them.

 In choosing your PFD, you have to ensure that: